 Turmeric is pretty much skincare’s magic elixir, tackling everything from acne and hyper-pigmentation to wrinkles and eczema.
-But many of us are super-wary of putting this bright yellow spice on our faces, since the Lisa Simpson look is not really too attractive on normal mortals.
+However, many of us are super-wary of putting this spice on our faces due to its tendency to leave a bright yellow tinge in its wake.

 So, how to reap this super-spice’s super complexion-saving benefits, sans the yellow after-effects?

-It’s actually not that difficult, if you stick to a simple three-pronged approach that begins with using the right kind of turmeric.
+It’s actually not that difficult, if you stick to a simple three-pronged approach that’s a masterclass on how to remove turmeric stains from your skin.

 Read on.
 And to be super safe, do a patch test first.

 Always try to opt for organic turmeric.
-While all turmeric contains curcumin – a natural dye – in small quantities (around 5%), the more generic ones will usually have a hefty dose of artificial colorants as well.
+While all turmeric contains curcumin — a natural dye — in small quantities (around 5%), many of the supermarket varieties usually have a hefty dose of artificial colorants as well.